stellacydong/customer-lifetime-value-predictor/README.md

 | 12345      | 23        | 5         | 200.00   |

 ## 🧠 Authors
-Built by [Your Name] as a demo project for customer analytics and ML explainability.
+Built by Stella D. as a demo project for customer analytics and ML explainability.